 All through my childhood, Gram was one of the few shining lights.
 She believed in me and had my back like no one else in my life.
-What ever artwork I brought home from school was beautiful.
+Whatever artwork I brought home from school was beautiful.
 She would talk to me with love and interest and want to hear about all my childhood issues.
 She taught me to sew and use her Singer sewing machine.
-I loved her more than I loved my parents, and in a different way.
-My parents were the disciplinarians.
+I loved her more than I loved my parents and in a different way.
+My parents were disciplinarians.
 Gram was my support system.
 When I felt unsure of myself and that I did not fit in with other children, she made me feel ok.
-In my twenties and thirties I could not imagine a world that she was not in.
+In my twenties and thirties, I could not imagine a world that she was not in.

 Gram’s husband, my grandfather, died in 1952 of a massive heart attack, five years before I was born, and a year before my parents married.
 Gram was only 48 years old.
 After her husband died, she never dated again and never remarried.
 Gram lived with my aunt, who had never married, for the rest of her life.
 She also never worked or held any kind of job after my grandfather died.

-Family lore has it that my mother and aunt both told my grandmother that she did not have to work, and that they would take care of her.
+Family lore has it that my mother and aunt both told my grandmother that she did not have to work and that they would take care of her.
 My mother was engaged and about to marry my father.
 My aunt, though only in her twenties at the time, never really worked at anything for very long, and held jobs only sporadically throughout her life.
-So supporting my grandmother fell to my mother, placing an early burden on her and her new husband.
-My mother would give Gram money each month to live, in the early days, from her earnings as a school teacher, and Gram would in turn give my aunt money.
-This became the source of a lifelong fights between my mother and father.
+So supporting my grandmother (and my aunt) fell to my mother, placing an early burden on her and her new husband.
+My mother would give Gram money each month to live, in the early days, from her earnings as a school teacher, and Gram would in turn give money to my aunt.
+This became the source of lifelong fights between my mother and father.

 My grandmother and aunt loved to wander around the suburbs of Philadelphia going to B&B sales.
 B&B sales were tag sales where the contents of better homes would be sold, run by two enterprising older women, B and B. My aunt’s excessive collection of expensive clothing was purchased, in part, from B&B sales over many years.
-My aunts hoarding, which would later fill her apartment to the brim with clothes, had its early beginnings at the B&B sales.
+My aunt’s hoarding, which would later fill her apartment to the brim with clothes and garbage, had its early beginnings at the B&B sales.

 Sometimes when Gram babysat for us, which she did frequently, we could get wild and into fights and she would get angry.
 “Do you want me to tell your parents about this when they get home?”
 She never did tell our parents, ever.
 My bedroom was close to the front door of the house.
 I could hear my parents asking how the evening went upon their return.
 “Oh, they were wonderful,” she would reply.